Highlights This Week

 *All Programming Subject to Change

-- HBO’s drama series, HIS DARK MATERIALS, starring Lin-Manuel Miranda continues its second season Monday, Nov.
-23 at 9 p.m.
+- HBO’s fantasy-drama series HIS DARK MATERIALS, starring Lin-Manuel Miranda, continues its second season Monday, Dec.
+7 at 9 p.m.
 ET.
-In the second episode, Lyra (Dafne Keen) and Will (Amir Wilson) head to Oxford for answers, and the Magisterium is faced with a choice.
+In the fourth episode, Will (Amir Wilson) and Lyra (Dafne Keen) make a plan, unaware of the dangers or the cost involved.